-The Benefits of EG/F Analysis for PADI
+2.2 The Benefits of EF/G Analysis of PADI

-Epistemic games are processes by which unstructured information is transformed into structured information that contains knowledge that can guide specific inquiries.
+Epistemic games are processes by which unstructured information is transformed into structured information that contains knowledge, the activity thereby guiding specific inquiries.
 The process is motivated by a query, though the query itself may ultimately be modified as the game progresses.
 Thus, epistemic game play, as a form of inquiry, is an iterative process.
 Collins and Ferguson sought to catalog important epistemic forms and games for the purposes of classroom instruction, as it is critical for science students to understand these fundamental tools that span all scientific inquiry.
 Beyond this immediate context and application, Collins and Ferguson's (1993) article: